-All our courses are led by dynamic and highly qualified teaching staff, and they’ve all had extensive professional experience in sport and exercise education, policy or research roles.
-Their diverse expertise means you’ll be exposed to a wide range of techniques and perspectives, giving you the chance to think about sport and exercise in a range of professional contexts.
+All our courses are led by dynamic and highly qualified teaching staff, and they’ve all had extensive health care experience in clinical, education, policy or research roles.
+What’s more, we regularly invite guest lecturers from industry to share their experiences with students like you.
+Their diverse expertise means you’ll be exposed to a wide range of techniques and perspectives, giving you the chance to think about health services management in a range of professional contexts.

 Our teaching facilities and clinical practice labs have been built to mimic real-world clinical environments.
-Test your skills in our well-equipped exercise physiology, biomechanics and skill acquisition labs, work shoulder-to-shoulder with world-class athletes at our state-of-the-art Moore Park Precinct or relax in collaborative student study lounges that have been designed with you in mind.
+Study in purpose-built classrooms or relax in collaborative student study lounges that have been designed with you in mind.
 All these spaces are part of a UTS-wide redevelopment that’s transformed our campus into a student-centric, fit-for-purpose educational environment — so you can take your learning with you everywhere you go.

 Where knowledge begins

-All our course content is underpinned by the latest in sport and exercise research – and a lot of that research comes straight from UTS.
-That means your learning will respond to the changing nature of the sport and exercise landscape, and it’ll also be embedded with the sort of evidence-based outcomes that are shaping the sector today.
+We ensure our course content is underpinned by the latest in health services management research – and a lot of that research comes straight from the Centre for Health Services Management, a leading research centre in the HSM field that’s based right here at UTS.
+This proximity to research expertise in your chosen discipline means that all your learning will respond and adapt to the changing nature of the health care landscape.
+What’s more, it’ll also be embedded with the sort of evidence-based outcomes that are shaping the sector today.